 Many people planning to convert a van for the first time may not have a garage full of suitable tools for a DIY van conversion, so unless you have friends or family who can lend you the right equipment, then you may be looking at spending a fair bit of money on getting the essential tools early on in your van build project.

 If you do already have most of these DIY van conversion tools in your garage then you’re a step ahead of most, and may not have to invest much at all before you have all you need to work through your DIY Sprinter camper van build.

 The benefits of having the right DIY van conversion tools

-The challenge with deciding what are the essential DIY van conversion tools for your build really comes down to budget – both in terms of the time and money you can spend in this area.
+The challenge with deciding what are the essential DIY van conversion tools for your build really comes down to your design plan, and budget – both in terms of the time and money you can spend in this area.

 To help you decide what tools are really necessary for your DIY van conversion, and which are nice-to-haves that will make your life and build easier, we have put together this list of must-have tools for a DIY van build.